CJones-Optics/CaffineAndLasers/content/blogs/TheCaseForPowerCoOps.md

 ---
-title: Where are all the aliens?
+title: The Case For Power CoOps
 layout: blogpost.liquid
 nesting: "../"
 ---